johnhewi/Quickbase_Codepage_Hero/README.md

-## multiquery method:
+## Multiquery Example:

-This allows you to search for records matching multiple values.
+This allows you to search for records matching any of an array of values.
 It takes as parameters the table ID (str), the field ID number (int) of the field you want to search, an array of values you are searching for (number or str), and an array of the field ID numbers you want returned for each record(int) It returns an array of record objects.

 ```javascript
 client_object.multiquery(table_id, searchfield, queryArray, selectArray)
 ```

-### multiquery method example:
+### Multiquery Method Example:

 ```javascript
 let returned_records = client_object.multiquery("bfa42nsiwn", 6, ["Tacoma", "4Runner", "Corolla"], [3, 6, 9])